 This is a time of holiday cheer for many, yet there are some who react to the holiday season with absolute chagrin.
 While certain people may have various reasons for feeling a bit down as the winter arrives—separation from family, financial troubles that make it hard to buy gifts, etc.—there are many who also suffer from a very real disorder that grips their emotions as the land falls under winter’s icy spell.
-Known as seasonal affective disorder (SAD), the impact of this disorder can be quite extreme in some cases.
+Known as seasonal affective disorder (SAD), the impact of this disorder can be quite extreme in some cases (particularly for those with addiction and substance use issues).

 Those who suffer from seasonal affective disorder may not always be aware of their condition.
 This is why it’s highly important to understand what SAD is, how to recognize it, and how to deal with it if you are among its many sufferers.
 This is the focus of our current discussion.
 We hope that this information may help some of you cope with this snowy season, and that all of you will enjoy a happy winter season this year.